World Professional Association for Transgender Health: 2001–present

-In 2022 the current edition of the Standards of Care 8 was published.
-The guidelines note that the complexity of the assessment process may differ from patient to patient, based on the type of gender affirming care requested and the specific characteristics of the patient.
-The updates to SOC 8 shifted the ethical focus of evaluations toward one of shared decision making and informed consent by removing the requirement of a second letter from a mental health professional and the requirement that the provider must have a doctoral level degree.
-Changes in this edition included a shift away from requiring multiple letters from mental health professionals for surgery, introduces the term gender incongruence, and the treatment of adolescents.
-WPATH commissioned a series of reviews to support the development of the latest version of the Standards of Care 8 from various research organizations and retained the publishing rights to the contracted research to support the SOC 8 guidelines, which were developed by a multidisciplinary committee of experts, building on previous versions and using the Delphi method.
-WPATH sent an update to all SOC 8 coauthors in October 2020 stating, "It is paramount that any publication based on the WPATH SOC8 data is thoroughly scrutinized and reviewed to ensure that publication does not negatively affect the provision of transgender healthcare in the broadest sense."
+In 2022, the current edition, Standards of Care 8, was published.
+The guidelines note that the complexity of the assessment process may differ from patient to patient, based on the type of gender-affirming care requested and the specific characteristics of the patient.
+The updates to the SOC shifted the ethical focus of evaluations toward one of shared decision-making and informed consent by removing the need for a second letter from a mental health professional and adding the requirement that the provider must have a doctoral-level degree.
+The new edition introduced the term gender incongruence and dealt with the treatment of adolescents.
+WPATH commissioned a series of reviews to support the development of SOC 8 from various research organizations and retained the publishing rights to the contracted research to support the guidelines, which were developed by a multidisciplinary committee of experts, building on previous versions and using the Delphi method.

 According to The New York Times, the legal proceedings leading up to the Supreme Court case of United States v.
-Skrmetti revealed that WPATH had itself allowed the goal of fending off legislative bans on gender affirming care to dictate some of its recommendations.
-For example, internal documents argued in relation to age minimums that "specific listings of ages, under 18, will result in devastating legislation for trans care".
-Shortly after the release of SOC 8 age minimums for hormonal treatments and for most gender-related surgeries were deleted.
-Internal documents also argued for the avoidance of phrases like "insufficient evidence" and "limited data" in favor of using terminology like "medical necessity" and "evidence based", citing ongoing court battles to restrict gender-affirming care and the effect such language could have on them.
+Skrmetti revealed that WPATH "had itself allowed politics to dictate some of its recommendations".
+The Times reported that pressure from Rachel Levine, then a federal government official, was "instrumental", and caused "furious debate" within WPATH.
+For example, Levine argued, in relation to age minimums, that "specific listings of ages, under 18, will result in devastating legislation for trans care"; this was then relayed by the group's president.
+The American Academy of Pediatrics also said they would oppose SOC 8 if age minimums were not deleted.
+Shortly after the release of SOC 8, age minimums for hormonal treatments and for most gender-related surgeries were deleted.
+Internally, clinicians with WPATH also argued for the avoidance of phrases like "insufficient evidence" and "limited data" in favor of using terminology like "medical necessity" and "evidence based", citing ongoing court battles to restrict gender-affirming care and the effect such language could have on them.

+In February 2026, WPATH filed a lawsuit against the Trump administration's Federal Trade Commission (FTC) in the D.C.
+District Court.
+WPATH alleged that the FTC, which had been investigating the organization as well as the Endocrine Society, was not engaged in consumer protection but rather intimidation and chilling of speech related to transgender health care.
+In May, Judge James Boasberg granted the preliminary injunctions requested by both organizations, ruling that the investigations were likely motivated by "hostility" and animus toward gender-affirming care.
+On June 17, 2026, the FTC and the states of Alaska, Iowa, Nebraska, and Texas sued WPATH, alleging that it made deceptive or unsubstantiated claims.